kimalajoy/kimalajoy/README.md

 [2]: https://www.linkedin.com/in/kimala-cochran/
 ___

-- 🔭 I’m currently working as a Front End Adobe Experience Manager (AEM) Apprentice in Denver, Colorado
+- 🔭 I’m currently working as an AEM Front End Developer in Denver, Colorado
-- 🌱 I’m currently learning AEM and getting to flex my JS and CSS muscles
+- 🌱 I’m currently using JS, CSS/SCSS and AEM
 - 💬 Ask me about robot combat or knitting!
 ___
 ### 🔧 Technologies & Tools